askemottelson/tochi-interaction/README.md

-## Python tools for `What Do We Mean by “Interaction”?
+### Python tools for `What Do We Mean by “Interaction”?
 An Analysis of 35 Years of CHI`

 Developed for Python 2.7; install required packaged using `pip install -r requirements.txt`

 `cleantext/`
-> Tools for turning extracted text from CHI PDFs into cleaned strings to perform analysis.
+Tools for turning extracted text from CHI PDFs into cleaned strings to perform analysis.
-> The tools remove ill-formed OCR, lexical optimizations, and remove headers, author info
+The tools remove ill-formed OCR, lexical optimizations, and remove headers, author info and other meta data from strings.

-> and other meta data from strings.
+*Run tests*:

-> run tests: `python -m cleantext.test`
+`python -m cleantext.test`

-> See `cleantext/cleantext.py` for how to clean your own extracted CHI PDFs
+See `cleantext/cleantext.py` for how to clean your own extracted CHI PDFs

 `modifiers/`
-> Tools for extracting interaction modifiers.
+Tools for extracting interaction modifiers.

 Citation: